Asian stocks rise on hopes US, China will unwind dispute

+People look at their cell-phone in front of an electronic stock board of a securities firm in Tokyo, Monday, Nov.
+26, 2018.
 Asian shares were mostly higher Monday on hopes that U.S. President Donald Trump and his Chinese counterpart Xi Jinping will unwind a blistering trade dispute at a meeting this week.
+(AP Photo/Koji Sasahara)

+Asian shares were mostly higher Monday on hopes that President Donald Trump and his Chinese counterpart Xi Jinping will unwind a blistering trade dispute at a meeting this week.

 Continue Reading Below